renatolinsdigital/temp-website/README.md

 ## Components

 * __Everything we see in screen must be a component, either from React or from Styled Components__.
 This will ensure a lot of benefits like theme or design systems adherence, testability, maintainability, shareability, composition over inheritance, clean coding, etc. No loose elements with a ```className``` should be placed in this project
 * Components based on Styled components should use Javascript syntax over Sass syntax.
-This brings a cleaner syntax for components using ```props``` + conditional styling, and makes styling more similar to platforms outside the Browser (ex.
+This brings a cleaner syntax for components using ```props``` + conditional styling, will allow more patterns and notations, as well as making styling similar to platforms outside the Browser (ex.
 React Native)
 * Desconstruct props in arguments.
 Ex: ```MyComponent({prop1, prop2}: MyProps){}```
 * Avoid business logic directly inside components(including domain specific components) as dummy components are way easier to test.
 Instead, try and move business logic to a custom hook
 * As long as this project uses a Javascript syntax on styled components, we can extend styles very easily, by simply creating a Javascript object to be merged within other styled components.